trimyjer/git_training/git_workflows.md

 2. clone fork `git clone <repo>` -- using link from fork
 #### Set references to remote git repos
 3. set remote for central repository: `git remote add upstream <repo>` -- using link from central repository
-4. view remotes: `git remote -v`.
+4. view remotes: `git remote -v`
    Note: This command should show `origin` associated with the url for your fork and `upstream` associated with the url for the maintainer repository.
    Also note: `origin` and `upstream` are just common conventions but could actually be named anything
 #### Make changes and hack da mainframe
 3. `git checkout -b <branch_name>`
 4. Crush some code